scaleoutsystems/fedn/examples/flower-client/README.rst

    python client/entrypoint init_seed

-Next, you will upload the compute package and seed model to a FEDn network (a deployment of the server-side infrastructure).

-You have two main options: using FEDn Studio (SaaS) (recommended for new users), or deploying a pseudo-local sandbox on your own machine using docker compose.
+Next, you will upload the compute package and seed model to a FEDn network.
+Here you have two main options: using FEDn Studio (recommended for new users), or a pseudo-local deployment on your own machine.

 If you are using FEDn Studio (recommended):
 -----------------------------------------------------

 Follow instructions here to register for Studio and start a project: https://fedn.readthedocs.io/en/stable/studio.html.

-In you Studio project:
+In your Studio project:

 - From the "Sessions" menu, upload the compute package and seed model.
-- Register a client in Studio and obtain the corresponding 'client.yaml'.
+- Register a client and obtain the corresponding 'client.yaml'.

 On your local machine / client (in the same virtual environment), start the FEDn client: